richardpizem-ctrl/Real-Time-MIDI-Notation/SUPPORT.md

 - rendering performance
 - UI responsiveness
 - timing accuracy
-- unexpected behavior
+- unexpected behavior or crashes

-If you test the project, please consider reporting your results in the **Issues** tab.
+If you test the project, consider reporting your results in the **Issues** tab to help improve cross‑platform stability.

 ---